 Conversion Disorder Treatment

 Treatment will depend on a person’s particular symptoms.
 For some people, multiple approaches may be necessary.
 There is no specific medication to treat conversion disorder.
-However, some medications may improve symptoms.
-Psychotherapy treatments are most often used to treat conversion disorders, including:
+However, some medications such as antidepressants may improve symptoms.
+Physical or occupational therapy can be used to improve symptoms related to movement or weakness, while psychotherapy treatments include counseling or hypnosis.

 If you or a loved one needs treatment for a drug or alcohol addiction and a co-occurring issue like a conversion disorder, The Recovery Village can help.
 Individuals who struggle with co-occurring disorders can receive compassionate treatment from one of the facilities located across the country.
 To learn more, call The Recovery Village today to speak with a representative.